 Elitism, Nehruvianism and development Traditional Hindu education served the needs of Brahmin families: Brahmin teachers would teach boys to read and write.
-Under the Moguls, education was similarly elitist, favouring the rich rather than those from high-caste backgrounds.
+Under the Mughals, education was similarly elitist, favouring the rich rather than those from high-caste backgrounds.
 These pre-existing elitist tendencies were reinforced under British rule.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!